Machine Creation for vSphere

 To enter values:

 - The first three vCenter fields must be entered manually.
-Once the credentials in those fields are validated, you can select values for the remaining fields from drop-down menus.
+Once the credentials in those fields are validated, you can select values for the remaining fields from the drop-down menus.

 - To enter values manually: Click to put the cursor in the field and type the value.